Aquafaba Guide: Unlocking The Magic of Chickpea Brine

 How to Make Your Own Aquafaba

-If you wish to attempt your own aquafaba, here’s what to do:
+If you’re dying to try making your own aquafaba, here’s what to do:

 Stove Top Method